w3c/html/README.md

 To make changes to the specification:

-1. Edit single-page.bs (or one of the include files it references).
-Do not edit the output HTML files directly.
+1. Edit single-page.bs (or one of the include files it references) in the `master` branch.
+Do not edit the HTML files in the `gh-pages` branch.
+These are built automatically.
-2. Ideally run bikeshed on single-page.bs to make sure there are no errors
+2. Ideally run bikeshed on single-page.bs to make sure there are no errors (run `bikeshed spec`).
 3. Create a pull request but do not include the single-page.html file
 4. When the editors merge and commit your pull request Travis-CI will build the HTML files